Espreccino/PepperTalkWebSDKExample/Readme.md

 * bower install
 * grunt
 * Get the client id and client secret from the Pepper Talk dashboard
-* Setup environment variable with client id and client secret
+* Setup the following environment variables in your shell with client id and client secret
   * PEPPERTALK_CLIENT_ID
   * PEPPERTALK_SECRET
 * grunt server